Article Guidelines & Requirements for Continuing Education Credits

 - Sources should be scholarly and/or original work.
 Examples: Research literature review; original research such as dietary or nutrient protocol development with clinical documentation; excerpt from larger work such as an unpublished manuscript that provides nutrition practice insights, including business development.

 - Graphs, charts, and diagrams are recommended and should be provided as .png or .jpg.
 Papers with embedded images are not recommended.
 All images must have attributes and be the property of the author.
-No Getty images will be excepted.

 - APA-7 format required (See https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/index.html)